ymducimetiere/ymducimetiere.github.io/_projects/3_project.md

 related_publications: true
 ---

-In Microfluidics, the break-up of a droplet into comparatively smaller ones is often the first step to achieving more versatile functionalities.
+In Microfluidics, the breakup of a droplet into comparatively smaller ones is often the first step to achieving more versatile functionalities.
 In this project, we considered unconventional T-junctions whose outlet channels have a smaller dimension than the inlet channel (see Fig. 1a).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">